orstavik/JoiComponents/book/chapter8_routing/Problem1_format_links.md

 How to these three premises relate to the task of navigating inside a web app?
 We start in reverse order.

-**App internal links point to components or state functions, neither files nor themes.**
+**App internal links point to pages or views, not files nor themes.**
 Inside a web app, we typically need to point to a page in the memory of the app.
 Sometimes, such pages are modularized and stored as files.
 But more often, pages in a web app *are not files*.